Sharing my sorta-DIY stacking material for last night.

 If he keeps doing it, I know he will eventually want to keep them all neat and leveled.

 So I will just keep this set out as long as he wants and watch his progress silently.
 I’d like to point out that this approach is more RIE than Montessori, and the one I prefer for my son for now.
 In Montessori, it’s perfectly acceptable to model how something must be done (because she also has a point – imitation is not enough for some things, like you cannot learn how to play a piano just by watching someone do it).
 So you can model but not correct.
-Since Pablo’s still really young though, I prefer the “explore on your own” approach, and up to now, I’m surprised with how much children can figure things out correctly even without us telling them what to do and how to do them properly.
+Since P’s still really young though, I prefer the “explore on your own” approach, and up to now, I’m surprised with how much children can figure things out correctly even without us telling them what to do and how to do them properly.